Axiom Geomatics logo

 Utility Right of Way

-What are Utility Right of Ways (U.R.W.)?
+What are Utility Right-of-Ways (URW)?

-There is often a public need to install common infrastructure such as cable, telephone, water, sewage, and gas to service many homes in an area.In Alberta, the typical arrangement is to install utilities on private land.
-The mechanism used to allow this is by means of a right of way agreement registered on the land title.
+There is often a public need to install common infrastructure, such as cables, telephone poles, water, sewage, and natural gas, to service many homes in an area.
+In Alberta, the typical arrangement is to install utilities on private land.
+To accomplish this, a right-of-way agreement is registered on the land title for the property.
 This lays out what rights are created, who has these rights, and the location of these rights.
-The location can be defined three ways:registered on a plan, written into a description on the title, or through a blanket registration on the entirety of the property.The following are examples and descriptions of each:
+The location can be defined in three ways: registered on a legal plan, written into a description on the title, or through a blanket registration on the entirety of the property.
+The following are examples and descriptions of each:

 Registered on a Plan